ksevindik/ksevindik.github.io/_posts/2017-12-20-hibernate-entitycopyobserver-what-is-it-used-for.md

 ---
 layout: post
-title: Hibernate EntityCopyObserver: What Is It Used For?
+title: Hibernate EntityCopyObserver:: What Is It Used For?
 author: Kenan Sevindik
 ---